burtscher/LC-framework/README.md

 **PASS**: This verifier always passes verification and is only useful for debugging.

 **MAXABS**: This verifier takes a point-wise absolute error bound as parameter and only passes verification if every output value is within the specified error bound.

+**MAXR2R**: This verifier works like MAXABS except the provided error bound is first multiplied by the range of values occurring in the input, where the range is the maximum value minus the minimum value.

 **MAXREL**: This verifier takes a point-wise relative error bound as parameter and only passes verification if every output value is within the specified error bound.